sonyarianto/liquidsoap-stereo-tool/README.md

 - Docker Compose
 - Liquidsoap (run through Docker)
 - Stereo Tool (command line version) 64 bit
+- Some songs loaded on the songs folder

 ## How to run
 Run this Docker Compose command.